 One of the “beginners” who got a start with a Kent Polaris I was Bruce Springsteen, left.
 Alex Lifeson of Rush got started with a Kent acoustic.
 One of Gene Simmons’ first guitars was also a Kent.

 Kawai Musical Instruments Manfacturing Company was established in 1927 in Hamamatsu, Shizuoka Prefecture, Japan.
 They began by manufacturing pianos.
 In 1964 they began making guitars and in 1967 they acquired Teisco.
-Kawai is best known now for the manufacture of pianos.
+Pianos remain the best-known Kawai musical instrument.

-Teisco produced guitars that were sold in the U.S. as Teisco del Rey as well as Silvertone, Beltone, Duke, Heit Deluxe, Jedson, Kimberly, Kingston, Lyle, Norma, Tulio and World Teisco.
+Teisco produced guitars that were sold in the U.S. as Teisco del Rey as well as Silvertone, Beltone, Duke, Decca, Heit Deluxe, Jedson, Kimberly, Kingston, Lyle, Norma, Tulio and World Teisco, as well as some of the early Kents.
 At various times Teisco guitars were made for and sold under the now well-known Ibanez name.
 They have developed somewhat of a cult following in the U.S. which has resulted in some unrealistic prices for some models.

 Matsumoku was a wood furniture maker that got a contract to make sewing machine cabinets for Singer in Japan.
 They later became manufacturer of high-quality Japanese guitars and may have made some Kents.
 The guitar market declined just about the time the sewing machine business collapsed and the factory closed down in 1987.